-Two developments took place during the previous year, both related to society’s capacity to deal with the management of global commons problems.
+John Powells writes about two developments related to society’s capacity to deal with the management of global commons problems.

 One of the pleasures of urban living is the opportunity to be surprised by artwork that may appear, literally overnight, on the side of buildings, on railway carriages, under bridges, and particularly on large expanses of smooth bare concrete.